 Getting timely and appropriate help for a depression relapse can make a big difference.
 Psychiatrists and psychiatric nurse practitioners can help you understand your symptoms and choose the best treatment option for your health goals, whether that’s a referral for therapy and/or a medication or non-drug treatment like TMS.

-TMS, MeRT, PBM, IV ketamine therapy and Spravato are safe and highly effective treatments for depression.
-They may be used as stand-alone therapies or in conjunction with medication and talk therapy.
-These alternative treatment options are particularly effective in people with treatment refractory depression or when prescription medications are causing unwanted side effects or are no longer effective at managing depressive symptoms.
+Depression is highly treatable and remission is possible.
+A psychiatrist can help you determine what combination of medication management and alternative treatment can best help you stave off a depression relapse.
+TMS, MeRT, PBM, IV ketamine therapy, and Spravato are safe and highly effective treatments for depression and they can be used as stand-alone therapies or in conjunction with medication and talk therapy.
+These alternative treatment options are particularly effective in people with treatment-refractory depression or when prescription medications are causing unwanted side effects or are no longer effective at managing depressive symptoms.

 When Should I Seek Treatment for Depression or a Depression Relapse?